← All posts

 MaxCut has earned a serious reputation in cabinet shops on Windows.
 The grain direction logic, edgebanding tracking, and detailed PDF reports are genuinely useful if you cut sheets every day.
 We are not here to argue otherwise.

 The reason most people search for a MaxCut alternative is simple: MaxCut is Windows-only.
 No Mac, no Linux, no web, no native mobile.
 If you run macOS, share work between desktop and a phone in the shop, or just want a tool that loads in a browser tab, you need to look elsewhere.
-This is an honest, head-to-head comparison of the four most-shortlisted alternatives in 2026: CutListCalc, OptiCutter, CutListOptimizer and CutList Plus.
+What follows is a straight comparison of the four alternatives most often shortlisted by someone walking away from the Windows desktop in 2026: CutListCalc, OptiCutter, CutListOptimizer and CutList Plus.

 TL;DR - which alternative fits which shop